arvados/l7g/Lightning-Data.md

 Here is a list of the main data components:

 * Compact genome format files (CGF), one for each data genomic set
-* Tile libarary, holding the underlying sequence
+* Tile library, holding the underlying sequence
 * Tagset library, holding the tile sequences
 * Assembly data, holding the mapping of reference genomes to tile boundaries
 * Tile span information